 To quantify the viscosity increase due to tracer particles, we applied the Einstein viscosity relation

 which predicts a 0.25\% increase in zero-shear viscosity.
 However, the Carreau–Yasuda fits indicate an increase of approximately 4\% due to the addition of the tracer particles.
-This discrepancy likely arises because the particle-filled material underwent an additional twin-screw extrusion of the tracer-filled compound, which may have changed its microstructure.
+The higher viscosity likely results from the additional twin-screw extrusion of the tracer-filled compound, which may have changed its microstructure.
 As the flow examined here involves only the tracer-containing melt, the particle-free rheology does not enter the subsequent interpretation and is reported for completeness.